Everything About Microblading and Permanent Makeup

 - If you have a history of cold sores, then you must be on a prescribed medication before, during and after any lip procedure.

-- If you are on blood thinners or fish oil, you must be off from these for 2 weeks prior.
+- If you are on blood thinners or fish oil, you must discontinue use for two weeks prior.

-- If you are on a retin A or Accutane product, you must be off of these for 3 months.
+- If you are on a Retin-A or Accutane product, you must discontinue use for three months prior.

-- If you use Latisse, or eye lash enhancers, you must be off these for 2 months prior to an eyeliner procedure.
+- If you use Latisse or eyelash enhancers, you must discontinue use for two months prior to an eyeliner procedure.

-- If you have had cosmetic surgery on your face, you must be healed at least 3 months.
+- If you have had cosmetic surgery on your face, you must be three months healed.

-- If you have cancer, you must be 6 months past your last chemotherapy.
+- If you have/had cancer, you must be six months past your last chemotherapy treatment.

-- There are no restrictions with Botox of the eyes, or forehead area.
-In some rare instances of asymmetry, we may request you have Botox prior to your brows.
+- There are no restrictions after Botox of the eyes or forehead area.
+In some rare instances of asymmetry, we may request you have Botox prior to a brow procedure.

-- If you have lip fillers, you must be healed at least 6 weeks for a lip procedure.
+- If you have had lip fillers, you must be six weeks healed prior to a lip procedure.

-- If you are pregnant or nursing, you are not able to get a tattoo.
+- If you are pregnant or nursing, you cannot get a tattoo.

-- If you have prior tattooing that was not done by us you need to schedule a consultation.
+- If you have prior facial tattooing that was not done by us, you need to schedule a consultation.